TarasZhere/AmicaBet/README.md

 ## Run

-first you need to initialize the database.
+First, you need to initialize the Database.
 Like so:

 `flask --app server init-db`

-then ...
+Then...

 `flask --app server run --host localhost --debug` `flask --app amica run --port 5001 --debug`